CGPA Calculator for Bangladesh Students – Get Your Result in Seconds

 Impact of Good SemesterDoesn't fix past semestersGradually improves CGPA

 GPA tells you how you did this semester, while CGPA tells you how you've done throughout your entire degree.
-Both matter — a strong CGPA requires consistent performance across all semesters, not just a few good ones.
+See our detailed CGPA vs GPA comparison guide for more insights.

 Our Advantage